Your competitor just showed up as the top recommendation in ChatGPT for your category. You checked Perplexity and it is the same story.

 2. Mike King — Best AI SEO Expert for Enterprise

-Mike King founded iPullRank in 2009 and has spent the past several years building Relevance Engineering, a framework that uses machine learning, vector embeddings, and content architecture to help large brands compete in AI-generated search results.
-His clients include SAP, American Express, HSBC, and Nordstrom, and his agency has attributed over $4 billion in organic revenue to their work across those engagements.
+Mike King founded iPullRank in 2009.
+His clients include SAP, American Express, HSBC, and Nordstrom, and his agency has attributed over $4 billion in organic revenue across those engagements.

-What separates him: King was among the first practitioners to publish serious analysis of Google’s AI Mode patents, breaking down pairwise ranking prompting and what it means for content strategy.
-His work gives enterprise teams a technical foundation for AI search that goes beyond content checklists into actual retrieval architecture.
+- Among the first practitioners to publish serious analysis of Google’s AI Mode patents, breaking down pairwise ranking prompting and what it means for content strategy

-• Has a proven track record of driving billions in revenue for global enterprise brands.
+- Proven track record of driving billions in revenue for global enterprise brands

-Mike King is the go to choice for enterprise level companies.
-If you are a global brand like SAP or American Express and you need to integrate machine learning into your SEO at scale, King’s agency is the industry standard.
+Mike King is the go-to choice for enterprise level companies.
+If you are a global brand like SAP or American Express and need to integrate machine learning into your SEO at scale, King’s agency is the industry standard.

 3. Lily Ray — Best AI SEO Expert for Trust and Authority Signals

-Lily Ray is Senior Director of SEO Strategy and Research at Amsive, where she leads a team of over 35 specialists working with clients ranging from small businesses to Fortune 50 companies.
-She has spent 15 years researching how Google evaluates content quality, and that expertise maps directly onto how AI systems decide which sources are trustworthy enough to cite.
+Lily Ray is VP, SEO Strategy & Research at Amsive, where she leads a team of over 35 specialists working with clients ranging from small businesses to Fortune 50 companies.

-What separates her: In regulated or high-trust verticals such as fintech, healthtech, legal tech, and HR tech, AI citation behavior skews heavily toward source authority.
-The model is essentially asking whether this is a trustworthy source to cite when the reader is making a consequential decision.
+In regulated or high-trust verticals such as fintech, healthtech, legal tech, and HR tech, AI citation behavior skews heavily toward source authority.
 Ray’s work answers that question at the signal level rather than the content level.

 Lily Ray is the essential hire for “Your Money, Your Life” brands.
 If your success depends on being seen as a credible and trusted authority by AI algorithms, her guidance is the most valuable in the industry.